A dragon's life is a very long one compared to humans. On the average, dragons live 1,200 human years.

 KNOWLEDGE & HOARDS

-If a person has knowledge the dragon does not have, after it learns it (willingly given from the person), it will give that person a token of gratitude such as a trinket from its own treasure.
+If a person has knowledge and hoards the dragon does not have, after it learns it (willingly given from the person), it will give that person a token of gratitude such as a trinket from its own treasure.
 Gathering treasure is a favorite past-time of Western

 dragons.
 Dragons begin at a young age, when they get their own cavernous home, to start their own hoard.
 All dragons love beautiful things.
 Western dragons are fickle, and only gather the most beautiful goldsmith work, such as crowns, the best cut jewels, and well minted coins.
 Some theories say that a dragon's hoard is a symbol of